 If you need brake repairs or roadworthy certificates in Logan, call Steve Sorensen Mechanical on 07 3809 2711 or send us anemail.

-We all know that rush hour traffic is a serious pain, but did you know that it’s also one of the biggest causes of brake and clutch repairs?
+We all know that rush hour traffic is a serious pain, but did you know that it’s also one of the biggest causes automotive clutch repair?
 The freeways in Brisbane seem to resemble carparks more than freeways in the morning and afternoon peak hours, so at first it seems unlikely that they can lead to an increase in brake repairs.

 The problem lies with all the stopping and starting that happens when you are crawling along the freeways.
-This constant on and off pressure on the brakes, not only leads to greater brake and clutch repairs, but it can also affect the life of your tyres as well.
+This constant on and off pressure on the brakes, not only leads to greater likelyhood of automotive clutch repair, but it can also affect the life of your tyres as well.
 If you regularly commute to work in the busy periods, we recommend that you book a car brake service as soon as possible, just to be on the safe side.

 Driving in heavy, slow traffic that is constantly stopping and starting leads to problems with your brake lines, drive shaft and your tyres.
 Let’s look at each one of these in turn: